Design Brief Featured Image

 Our target market audiences are female entrepreneurs in the San Diego area in the 25-34 and 35-44 age ranges.
 These clients want to grow their business by investing in paid ads on social media platforms and want resources to improve and increase their online presence.

-Step 5: Your budget and timeline
+Step 5: Set out your budget and timeline

 Now we’re starting to move into the details and logistics sections of your design brief. ⏰💸